This information will help you care for your drainage gastrostomy tube (g-tube).

 - You have shakes or chills

 - Your g-tube becomes dislodged or falls out

 - You have any signs of bleeding

-- You have pain at where your g-tube goes into your stomach that does not get better with the medication you were prescribed
+- You have pain where your g-tube goes into your stomach that doesn’t better with medication

 - You have nausea and vomiting that is worse than usual